Convention and Exhibition Industry in Hong Kong

 In coping with the continual increase in inbound tourists, Hong Kong has seen parallel growth in hotel room supply.
-As at end 2016, there were 263 hotels offering 74,868 rooms at different price levels compared with 190 hotels and 62,830 rooms in 2011, increasing by 38% and 19% respectively.
-The number of hotels is expected to go up to 317 and raise the room number to 87,417 rooms in 2019.
+As at end 2018, there were 291 hotels offering 81,465 rooms at different price levels compared with 277 hotels and 78,935 rooms in 2017, increasing by 5% and 3% year-on-year respectively.
+The number of hotel rooms is expected to reach around 90,000 by 2022.

 Exports of Services

 A main source of export income from the convention and exhibition industry is the spending by overseas participants to events held in Hong Kong.